lunadragon06/betanya-cosmetics/README.md

 <br><br>
 If ``Go Live`` doesn't exsist, ``Live Server`` should be installed and then restart code editor before we can get the most out of previewing site.
 ## 🔗 Contributing
-To contribute to this project, please create a new branch that can be reviewed and merged.
+To contribute to this project, you can fork this project or please create a new branch that can be reviewed and merged.
-## 🏅 License
-This is a redesign and attempted improved version of [this semester project repo](https://github.com/LunaDragon666/sp-2/) of mine from my other GitHub account(where the used API link doesn't exsist anymore), which I didn't manage to finish for Portfolio 2 submission on time in this case.
 ## 🤙 Contact me
 [LinkedIn](https://www.linkedin.com/in/monika-lie/)
 <br>